 Although Cuba's nickel deposits are among the largest in the world, extraction is difficult because of the presence of other metals in the nickel ore.
 Nonetheless. nickel is the country's second most valuable export item (after sugar).
 Large amounts of copper, chromium, and cobalt are also mined, as well as lesser quantities of salt, lead, zinc, gold, silver, and petroleum.
 There are immense iron reserves, but problems of extraction and purification are even greater than with nickel, and iron production is still slight.

 Cuba has upgraded its tourist facilities since 1990, and visitors from Canada, Europe, and elsewhere have revitalized the industry.
-Tourism is now the most important source of foreign income for the country.
+Tourism is now the economic sector that provides the largest source of foreign income for the country, but the value of remittances of cash and goods from Cubans abroad is even greater.
 Venezuela, China, Canada, Spain, and the United States are the country's largest trading partners.